CALCRIM No. 319. Prior Statements of Unavailable Witness

 Give this instruction when prior inconsistent statements of an unavailable witness

-confronted with prior inconsistent statements, give CALCRIM No. 318, Prior
+with prior inconsistent statements, give CALCRIM No. 318, Prior Statements as

-Statements as Evidence.
-If the prior statements were obtained by a peace officer in
+Evidence.
+If the prior statements were obtained by a peace officer in violation of

 Evidence Code section 1294 creates an exception to the impeachment-only rule in